seed-rs/seed-rs.org/crate/guides/0.8.0/event_handlers.md

 ## Future

-`*ev` functions will be replaced with `E` struct to eliminate boilerplate and improve safety and readability.
+`*ev` functions will be replaced with an `E` struct to eliminate boilerplate and improve safety and readability.
 You can find API drafts in [this issue](https://github.com/seed-rs/seed/issues/331#issuecomment-590956553).